Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: Experiments and Results

-In this ablation study, we aim to illustrate the crucial role that the supervised contrastive loss plays in driving the training process on the unlabeled data.
-Table \ref{tab:r_cont} shows a clear improvement in F1-score performance across the board with the addition of the contrastive loss.
-Quantitatively, this translates to a 3.3\% and 4.5\% increase in F1 score overall and on average across the unlabeled datasets, respectively.
-Notably, we also see that even without the contrastive loss, FedCy performs on par with or significantly better than proposed alternative methods for federated semi-supervised learning.
+In this subsection, we aim to illustrate the crucial role the supervised contrastive loss plays in boosting performance.
+Fig. \ref{fig:ablation} shows a clear improvement in the F1-score performance of FedTCC and FedCy experiments with the addition of the contrastive loss.
+Notably, we also see that even without the contrastive loss, FedCy and FedTCC perform on par with the state-of-the-art methods for federated semi-supervised learning.